krishnasai89/Python-p-2/timeout whatapp message with python/README.md

 - Time:  *hour and minute, which corresponds to time.*

-*The message will be sent at the specified time./*
+*The message will be sent at the specified time.*
 ### 3.Confirmation:
 *Your code doesn’t explicitly print a confirmation, but it successfully schedules the WhatsApp message.*

 ## output:
 ![text](./PyWhatKit_DB.txt)